 Coupon Wheel Request

-If at least one campaign has a coupon wheel, then you should also expect a request to
+If at least one campaign uses a coupon wheel, you should see a request to

 Date / Time Request

-If at least one campaign has Date and Time Display Rules configured, then you should also expect requests to
+If at least one campaign uses date/time Display Rules, you should see requests for

-If at least one campaign has a geolocation rule, then you should also expect a request to
+If at least one campaign uses a geolocation Display Rule, you should see a request to

 /v3/geolocate/json.
-This request is meant to identify the visitor’s geolocation info.
+This request is used to fetch the visitor’s geolocation information.

-If at least one campaign has an AdBlock Display Rule configured, then you should also expect a request to
+If at least one campaign uses an AdBlock Display Rule, you should see a request to

 prebid-ads.js.
-This request is meant to fetch the script that contains the logic for the AdBlock Display Rule.
+This request fetches a script that contains logic for this rule.

-If at least one campaign has MonsterEffects™ configured, then you should also expect a request to
+If at least one campaign uses MonsterEffects™ you should see a request for

 Summary of Requests

-The following URLs are for all third-party resources (some internal, others external) that we have copied so we could serve from our own CDN servers where it can still be cached and served very fast.
-With the additional benefit of a DNS lookup reduction that your visitors’ browser would experience if requesting the same resources from their respective CDN servers.
+The following URLs are for all third-party resources (some internal, others external) that we serve from our own CDN servers.
+These resources are cached and served very fast.
+This also affords us the added benefit of reducing the number of DNS lookups.

 It’s important to note that the requests are only made if those resources don’t already exist on the page.
 So if your website already uses the